Cadence vs CoachRx · 2026

 • Stripe direct — your account, your money, zero markup

-• Live in 24 hours from a 30-minute brand call
+• Live in 24 hours from your brand intake submission

 • Migration off CoachRx in under 30 minutes